The Dictionary of Sydney was archived in 2021.

 Wife of Governor Philip Gidley King who was active in charity work in Sydney, and later returned to the colony to be close to her children who had settled there.

-Rickards, Kate
+Rickards, Harry

 FJ Walker memorial fountain and monolith